 I read somewhere that some families transition into raw by eating raw meals for breakfast and lunch and then eat comfort foods for dinner.
 It has not worked that way for us.
 I always offered something raw in each meal, but we never shared a raw meal together.
 I have been preparing raw juices and raw green smoothies (the latter at least once a day) for my family for almost a year now.
 Yet, it is only this week that as a whole family we have shared a purely raw meal for breakfast – and everyday this week!
 What made this week a success?
 I made a concerted effort to really think WHAT my husband and son would love to eat for breakfast.
 Favourite non-raw items would be pancakes, waffles, Wheetabix boxed cereal (yuck), oatmeal, juices and fruits.
-How could I convert that these to raw?Here is the breakfast plan that I pulled off last week with success.
-“Success” means that my son and husband actually enjoyed it with no complaints AND for a whole week.
+How could I convert that these to raw?

 What was on the menu?
 Green smoothies daily with one or two of the following raw foods: applesauce, banana with chocolate fudge, breakfast pudding, oatmeal or “muesli” and homemade raw yoghurt with fruit.
 Never mind the rules about food combining and drinking greens before the meal or having fruits first… I’ll ‘teach’ them that later on, but for now I am pleased that they are satisfied with their raw breakfasts.

-Breakfast Mango Pudding with Flax Seeds
+Breakfast Papaya Pudding with Flax Seeds

 Puree in a blender together: